 "There's nothing wrong with making sure one's mobile suit works properly."
 Hayato shot back as he continued typing on the holographic keyboard in front of him; holographic interfacing was standard equipment on MS and most other military machines.
 "If you want to get off and wander around, then don't let me hold you back Kai."

-"If I did that, you'd be at this all night; hell, you'd still be at this by the time we depart."
+"If I did that, you'd be at this all night; in fact, you'd still be at this by the time we depart."
 Kai replied with a wave of the hand.
-"It's no wonder you never got laid at the Academy."
+"It's no wonder you never got properly laid at the Academy."

 Hayato cringed at the thought.
 "Forgive me for concentrating on studying instead of trying to nail every girl I came across." he replied sarcastically.
 "Not that you got far on that yourself.
 From what I heard, you weren't exactly 'popular'."

 Kai only shrugged.
-"Hey, can't blame a guy for trying.
+"As the saying goes, you can't blame a guy for trying.
 And it wasn't like I struck out all the time." he then turned serious.
-"But really man, you can't stay like this.
+"But really, you can't stay like this Hayato.
 It's unhealthy, on top of borderline obsessive."

 That's when Hayato stopped typing altogether.
 "Look, I just want my Guncannon to work the next time we go up against the Zeeks, alright?" he looked down in near anger.
 "Damn Zakus can already outmaneuver our suits; god knows they have so much over us.
 So I'm trying to make my unit more responsive; it'll give me some compensation anyway."